estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D54
+iOS and Swift.
+Researching tvOS.
+One little question led to more and more questions.
+Of course, now I want to make an app for Apple TV.

 ### R1D53
 Looks like I numbered yesterday’s entry incorrectly.
 Should’ve been R1D52.
 So today is R1D53 iOS and Swift.
 Taking a break from working on my project to run through a tutorial (or two).